IndrashisChatterjee/aimldsdl/Debate/debater_agents/README.md

 DebaterAgents Crew simulates a structured debate with three specialized agents:

 - **Proposer Agent:** Introduces and argues in favor of a topic.
-- **Opposer Agent:** Presents counterarguments and opposes the topic.
+- **Opposer Agent:** Presents counter arguments and opposes the topic.
 - **Judge Agent:** Evaluates both sides, analyzes the arguments, and delivers a final judgement (in favor or against).

 Each agent operates independently, using its own logic and tools, but interacts with others to simulate a realistic debate.
 The system is highly customizable—agents, tasks, and debate topics can be configured to suit your needs.